empressabyss/nordrassil/README.md

 2. On the consonant hand, use the upper middle finger key to its utmost potential (this became `n`).
 3. Create a high-frequency middle->index roll on the top row (this became `ng`).
 4. Utilise a `repeat` key on a thumb (this allowed `s`, `l`, and `t` which repeat frequently, to sit on weaker fingers).
-	- Eventually, a `magic` key was added opposite `repeat`, and eventually this system matured into [`arcane`](https://github.com/empressabyss/nordrassil/blob/main/README.md#arcane-) keys.
+	- Eventually, a `magic` key was added opposite `repeat`, and this system matured into [`arcane`](https://github.com/empressabyss/nordrassil/blob/main/README.md#arcane-) keys in the end.

 Note that **N**or**dr**as**s**i**l** assumes that the user is right-handed.
 If you are left-handed, I recommend mirroring the layout--with the exception of `space` and `t`, where personal preference should decide.